Who has the best wine list in the country? It’s impossible to say.

 What makes the wine list stand out to us, though, is its agility.
 They have an entire wall of half bottles that makes pairing wine with their award-winning multi-course menus easier.
 They have a team of professionals constantly considering how to best pair menu items with wine choices.
 The depth and breadth of their wine list offers a versatility and accessibility that other wine lists just can’t compete with.

 Sepia’s roughly 450-bottle wine list is the novella to other restaurants’ novels.
 That’s one of the reasons it’s so consistently rated as one of the best wine lists in the country.
-Sommelier and Wine Director Jennifer Wagoner has created a paired-down, concise, almost poetic variety of food-driven and boutique wines.
+Sommelier and Wine Director Jennifer Wagoner has created a paired-down, concise, almost poetic variety of food-driven and boutique wines for its best wine list.

 There is another reason Sepia’s wine list is comparable to literature.
 It tells a story.
 It includes brief, informative sections that weave a narrative around the wines being offered.
 At present, some of the delightful asides include Let’s Talk About Alsace, A Special Sort of ‘Vertical’: Krug Grand Cuvée, Grower Champagne: What Does This Mean?, and Water: The Soul of Sake, among others.